RuiL1904/calculator-tkinter/README.md

 ## About The Project

 This is a simple calculator that I used to learn a little bit more about tkinter.
-Feel free to cover any error encountered using a Pull Request (Contributing).
+Feel free to cover any issue encountered using a Pull Request (Contributing).

 ### Built With